§ 01

 Minute fifteen: push the branch and let your host build a preview deploy (`vercel`, `netlify deploy`, or `wrangler pages deploy`).
 Submit a test entry from the preview URL.
 Now flip on shadow mode: leave the production HTML pointed at Web3Forms, but in your branch add a second hidden `<iframe>`-style submission or a small client-side `Promise.all([web3formsPost, splitformsPost])` so both backends receive every submission for 24 hours.
 This is the moment you finally get a record of what was actually arriving — Web3Forms's email-only free tier silently lost submissions you never knew about.
 Splitforms's dashboard now shows you every one.

 Day 2: flip the action URL to splitforms-only, redeploy, monitor for another 24 hours, then archive the Web3Forms account from their dashboard.
-The entire walkthrough fits inside splitforms's free tier — 1,000 submissions/month, unlimited forms — so you pay nothing during the cutover.
+The entire walkthrough fits inside splitforms's free tier — 500 submissions/month, 2 forms — so you pay nothing during the cutover.
 Most static-site owners finish the migration in under thirty minutes, and the surprise win is the email-vs-stored delta: shadow mode usually surfaces 5-10% of submissions that were silently filtered or bounced from the Web3Forms shared sending pool.

 § 08